HELP TOPIC: How to get promoted in Shadow Fleet

 , however, once you reach Senior Crewman, it starts to become more competitive.
 You will really need to shown you deserve promotion after this point.

-All new players who join the fleet begin as a Crewman Recruit.
+All new players who choose the enlisted route begin as a Crewman Recruit.
 After one week of active posting, they are promoted to the rank of Crewman Apprentice when they officially become an enlisted member of Shadow Fleet

 .
 Promotions after this point are pretty much made on a time-served basis, differing only slightly, depending on each person's performance.
 As long the player doesn't do anything that might jeopardize promotion, they will eventually make it to Senior Crewman based on their posts.